With 2.5 quintillion bytes of data created every day, it’s no wonder big data engineer jobs are skyrocketing.

 It is easy to see the common pitfalls when you compare two big data engineer resume samples side by side.

-Let’s see how applicants often get confused and how to write a big data project in your resume.
+Let’s see how applicants often get confused and how to write a project in your resume.

 2 big data engineer resume experience samples